joqk12345/master-fronted-tech/docs/content/English/2024/Atommic_habits.md

 Cue: You see that the traffic light turned green.

 Prediction: If I step on the gas, I’ll make it safely through the intersection and get closer to my destination, so I should step on the gas.

+- "Word": Step on
+  - "Lemma": Step on
+  - "Pronunciation": /stɛp ɒn/
+  - "POS": Verb phrase
+  - "Definition": To press down or apply pressure with one's foot onto something, typically a pedal or accelerator.
+  - "Translation": 踩下
+  - "Context": If I step on the gas,
+  - "Context_translation": 如果我踩下油门，

 You see a cue, categorize it based on past experience, and determine the appropriate response.